Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Discussion and conclusion

 \section{Discussion and conclusion}

 Monitoring first trimester embryonic growth and development using ultrasound is of crucial importance for the current and future health of the fetus.
 A first key step in automating this monitoring, is achieving automatic segmentation and spatial alignment of the embryo.
-Automation of those tasks will result in less investigation time and human errors.
-Here we present the first framework to perform both tasks simultaneously for first trimester 3D ultrasound images.
-We have developed an multi-atlas segmentation framework and showed we could accurately segment and spatially align the embryo captured between 8+0 and 12+6 weeks GA.
+Automation of those tasks will result in less investigation time and more consistent results \citep{Carneiro2008,blaas2006}.
+Here, we present the first framework to perform both tasks simultaneously for first trimester 3D ultrasound images.
+We have developed an multi-atlas segmentation framework and showed that we could segment and spatially align the embryo captured between 8+0 and 12+6 weeks GA.

-We evaluated three atlas fusion strategies for deep learning based multi-atlas segmentation, namely: 1) single-subject strategy: training the framework using atlas images from a single pregnancy, 2) multi-subject strategy: training the framework with data of all available atlas images and 3) ensemble strategy: ensembling of the frameworks trained per pregnancy.
-The results on the test set for the best single subject strategy were a median relative embryonic volume error of 0.29 and median Dice score of 0.73.
-The multi-subject strategy significantly outperformed the ensembling strategy and the best results on the test set were found when taking the $M=4$ atlas images closest in gestational age in account (median $\text{EV}_{\text{error}}$ = 0.32, median Dice = 0.72).
-The best single subject strategy and the best multi-subject strategy did not significantly outperform each other.
-However, the multi-subject strategy circumvents the need for selecting the most suitable pregnancy to create atlas images and is therefore a more robust method.
+We evaluated three atlas fusion strategies for deep learning based multi-atlas segmentation, namely: 1) single-subject strategy: training the framework using atlas images from a single subject, 2) multi-subject strategy: training the framework with data of all available atlas images and 3) ensemble strategy: ensembling of the frameworks trained per subject.
+The multi-subject strategy significantly outperformed the ensembling strategy and the best results on were found when taking the $M=4$ atlases closest in gestational age in account.
+The best single-subject strategy and the best multi-subject strategy did not significantly outperform each other.
+However, the multi-subject strategy circumvents the need for selecting the most suitable subject to create atlases and is therefore a more robust method.

-Regarding the values of the metrics for taking a multi-subject approach with $M=4$, we observed that dilation and erosion of the ground truth segmentations with a ball with a radius of one voxel gave a mean Dice score of 0.84 and 0.81 and a mean $\text{EV}_{\text{error}}$ of 0.37 and 0.31.
-The results found in the experiments were for the embryonic volume error in the same range.